 You have free and fast WiFi connection and the breakfast is included.
+It is a great breakfast buffet and you can eat at the terrace or the on-side restaurant.
 It is really not easy to beat that place.

 Inhawi Boutique Hostel is one top of the best hostels in Malta for male and female solo-travellers, and couples!

 The only downside we see is the dorms not having privacy curtains on the beds.